s4bot3ur/Blockchain-Challenges/Ethernaut/Token/WriteUp.md

 # Writeup for Token

-- Hello hacker, welcome to the world of smart contract hacking.
+- Hello h4ck3r, welcome to the world of smart contract hacking.
 Solving the challenges from Ethernaut will help you understand Solidity well.
 For each challenge, they will deploy the contract and provide us with the instance of that contract.
 Our task is to interact with the contract and exploit it.
 Don't worry if you are completely new to Solidity and have never deployed a smart contract before.
 You can learn how to deploy a contract using Remix [here](https://youtu.be/3xNFZI8Ste4?si=i3cWN87OpX85zp6k).

 ### Challenge